By default only the master environment can send emails. For the non-master environments, you can configure outgoing emails via the management console.

 Email support can be enabled/disabled per-environment.
 By default, it is enabled on the

 master environment and disabled elsewhere.
-That can be toggled in through the web UI or via the command line, like so:
+That can be toggled in through the management console or via the command line, like so:

 platform environment:info enable_smtp true platform environment:info enable_smtp false